MUYang99/LSTM-NOx-Time-Series-Prediction/README.md

 # NOx-Time-Series-Prediction-Based-on-Deep-Learning
-Use SVM, Prophet and LSTM to predict NOx time series data in Stockholm
+Use SVM, Prophet and LSTM to predict NOx time series data in Stockholm.